Lunar-Proxy/lunar-v2/README.md

     </a>
 </div>

+> [!NOTE]
-> [!NOTE] Lunar cannot be deployed on static hosting services like Netlify, Vercel, or GitHub Pages.
+> Lunar cannot be deployed on static hosting services like Netlify, Vercel (Due to websockets), or GitHub Pages.

 ## Deployment via Terminal